teracyhq/dev/docs/intro.rst

 - To join our training program, you should have:

-    + a computer connected to Internet
+    + a computer connected to the Internet

     + basic English reading and writing skill.
 You understand what is written here is basically enough for starting point